jovotech/jovo-framework/docs/basic-concepts/routing/input.md

 ## Validation

-Since v2.3.0 we support input validation, which allows you to register multiple validators per input in your intent.
+Jovo input validation allows you to register multiple validators per input in your handlers.

 ```javascript
 // @language=javascript